yawaramin/ggspec/user-stories.md

     - I want a test runner command that looks inside a given directory and all its subdirectories and runs all tests found therein.

-  + As a test writer
-  - So that I can write tests more conveniently
-  - I want to be able to write tests without having to pass in an options argument to every test function call

   + As a test reader
   - So that I can focus on failing tests more quickly
   - I want the default test output to show details of a test and its